durgeshsingh-17/durgeshsingh-17/README.md

-- 👋 Hi, I’m @durgeshsingh-17
+- 👋 Hi, I'm durgeshsingh-17
-- 👀 I’m interested in ...
-Learning, Coading and Making repositories.
-- 🌱 I’m currently learning ...
-JavaScript, TypeScript and MEAN STACK Develoment.
+- 🌱 I'm currently learning JavaScript, TypeScript and MEAN STACK Develoment.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me durgsh.singh08@gmail.com

 <!---
 durgeshsingh-17/durgeshsingh-17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.